supernets/hardfiles/README.md

 ```

 #### 3. Default Port:

 By default, HardFiles listens on port `5000`.
-For production environments, it's recommended to use a robust web server like Nginx or Apache to proxy traffic to this port.
+For production environments, it's recommended to use a robust web server like Nginx or Caddy to proxy traffic to this port.
+Just don't use Apache ever.

 ###### Using Nginx as a Reverse Proxy: